 Medical conditions, such as osteoarthritis, rheumatoid arthritis and gout are the most common reasons for knee replacement surgery, although sometimes injury may necessitate the procedure.

-Usually, other methods of improving the mobility and/or pain in your knee, such as physiotherapy and steroid injections have been tried, and failed to give you any relief.
+In cases where this surgery is called for, other methods of improving mobility and/or pain in the knee, such as physiotherapy and steroid injections, will already have been tried to no (or little) avail.

 An incision will be made to the side of your knee – up to 10 inches long, to expose the kneecap.
 This is rotated outside the knee so the leg bones can be seen.
-The damaged bone and cartilage is cut away from the thigh and shin bones and the bones prepared to receive part of the artificial joint.
+Damaged bone and cartilage are cut away from the thigh and shin bones and the bones prepared to receive part of the artificial joint.
 This part of the joint is secured in place and then medical-grade plastic is inserted between the bones to act as a buffer when you bend your knee.
-The knee cap is replaced, the surgeon flexes the new joint to test it, and if satisfied will close the incision with stitches.
+The kneecap is replaced, the surgeon flexes the new joint to test it, and if satisfied will close the incision with stitches.

 It is important to remember that recovery times vary between individuals.
 Getting up as soon as you can after your surgery will help reduce swelling, which will speed your recovery.
 A walking frame or sticks may be necessary to get about, and you will be given physio exercises to help strengthen your knee.